 Fall is in the air and we’re ready for all the festivities this season brings.
-To help everyone get in the fall spirit, we hit the town and found the best fall flavors, festivities, shopping and more.
+To help everyone get in the fall spirit, we rounded up the best ways to fall in love with autumn.

 There’s nothing like strolling through the apple orchard or picking your own pumpkin in the brisk fall air.
 Add these events and attractions to your calendar this season.

 Apple Works has the quintessential fall experience.
 With delicious apples, pumpkin picking, apple treats like apple dumplings and donuts, a petting zoo and outdoor activities, it covers all the bases.

 Starting in October, scarecrows of all varieties will pop up around Festival Country.
 The event is called Scarecrow Madness, where businesses and locals display their creative scarecrows as a fundraiser for Johnson County Senior Services.
 Follow their scarecrow map to find them all.

 Kelsay Farms kicks off their season on Sept.
 30 and will be open every weekend through October.
 Attractions include a corn maze, barn filled will corn kernels, hayrides and a straw bale mountain.